 - The finance charge equals $16.67 for every $100 borrowed for 2 weeks.

-Iowa Code Ann. § 533D.1 et seq. reads: “The annual percentage rate as computed pursuant to the federal Truth in Lending Act.”
+According to Iowa Code Ann. § 533D.1 et seq. regarding Delayed Deposit Services, licensed lenders are required to give to the check writer, at the time of the loan transaction an annual percentage rate as computed in keeping with the federal Truth in Lending Act.

-- The maximum period for a loan when it should be repaid is 31 days.
+- The maximum period for a loan when it should be repaid in 31 days.

 - Rollovers or extensions are not allowed and it is required that a borrower should make a full repayment in time.